DI 52120.215 Puerto Rico Workers’ Compensation (WC)

 D. SSA worksheets

 The Workers' Comp Resource Page contains a guide and worksheets to use to compute offset in Puerto Rico WC cases.
-(On the Workers' Comp Resource Page select Developing WC and then select State-Specific Policy Guidance.)
-The guide provides detailed information about Puerto Rico WC payments, and explains how to interpret the computer printouts received as proof of the WC paid, and how to use the worksheets.
-The worksheets do not actually calculate amounts payable after offset but allow the user to compute the correct amounts and dates to use when entering information in WC/PDB ICF.
+(On the Workers' Comp Resource Page select Developing WC and then select Local/National Instructions Keyed to POMS References.)
+The guide provides detailed information about Puerto Rico WC payments, explains how to interpret the computer printouts received as proof of the WC paid, how to use the worksheets and how to complete the WC/PDB Offset screens.
+The worksheets do not actually calculate amounts payable after offset but allow the user to compute the correct amounts and dates to use when entering information in WC/PDB Interactive Computation Facility (ICF).
 They are especially helpful when a LS is involved.